-Varicose veins are enlarged veins that can be blue, red or flesh-colored.
-They are often raised above the skin on legs and look like twisted, bulging chords.
-If left untreated, varicose veins can progress to a more serious form of vein (venous) disease called chronic venous insufficiency (CVI).
-Given the prevailing misunderstanding that varicose veins are only a cosmetic issue, only 1.9 million of the more than 30 million Americans who suffer from varicose veins or CVI seek treatment.1, 2, 3, *
+Varicose veins are enlarged veins that can be blue, red or flesh colored.3 They are often raised above the skin on legs and can look like twisted bulging cords.
+Veins can become varicose when the vein valves that control blood flow become damaged or diseased, resulting in inefficient blood flow back to the heart.
+If left untreated, varicose veins can sometimes progress to a more serious form of vein (venous) disease called chronic venous insufficiency (CVI).1 Given the common misunderstanding that varicose veins are only a cosmetic issue, only 1.9 million of the more than 30 million Americans who suffer from varicose veins or CVI seek treatment.1, 10

 What causes varicose veins?

-Varicose veins occur when the valves in the leg veins no longer function, causing blood to pool in the legs.
+Varicose veins occur when the valves in the leg veins no longer function properly, causing blood to pool in the legs.

-See below for images of varicose veins and the signs and symptoms of CVI.5
+See below for images of varicose veins and the signs and symptoms of CVI as it progresses.

 Who is at risk for CVI?

 As varicose veins are often misunderstood as a cosmetic problem, many people living with them do not seek treatment.
-The good news is that there are minimally-invasive treatment options available for varicose veins and CVI that are covered by many insurance plans.
-These treatments address the condition before it progresses further, allowing for a short, comfortable recovery and a quick return to everyday activities.
+The good news is that there are minimally-invasive treatment options available for varicose veins and CVI.